Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 He was not entirely satisfied with the haircut but had no option but to try to get it sorted out and he ended up with very, very short back and sides.

-She found that it from that mistake that it would have been better if she left things well alone.
+She found that it was from that mistake that it would have been better if she left things well alone.

 I learned to cut hair by practicing cutting my little son’s hair to save costs as my husband decided to study at university after we had a child.